• Skip to primary navigation

 • How to store

-This paleo and keto chicken noodle soup is comfort in a bowl!
+This healthy keto chicken noodle soup is comfort in a bowl!
 It's a perfect meal for cold winter nights or when someone is sick.

-It has all the traditional components of chicken noodle soup.
-It has beautifully flavored broth, shredded chicken, & sauteed vegetables - but it's made with zucchini noodles to keep it low-carb and keto.
+It has all the classic components - beautifully flavored broth, shredded chicken, & sauteed vegetables.
+However, I made it with zucchini noodles to keep it low-carb and keto.

 It's also easy to stomach, soothing, and gives you your chicken soup fix without the excess carbs!